NZ hacker found dead

 He was due to appear at a hacking convention in Las Vegas next week.

-Next story in National: Protests in Auckland, Wellington against security bill
+Next story in New Zealand: Protests in Auckland, Wellington against security bill

 Copyright © 2013, Radio New Zealand